There Is Frugal And Then There Is Being CHEAP

 They are mostly just for show, adding very little (if any) performance value.

-Buying used it a good way to keep your initial out-of-pocket expenses to a minimum as is buying new but without all of the high-end factory-loaded options.
+Buying used is a good way to keep your initial out-of-pocket expenses to a minimum.

 Now, on the opposite end of the spectrum are the manics who really neglect their cars for the sake of saving money.